wp-graphql/wp-graphql-woocommerce/docs/content/guides/create-react-app/5-creating-the-checkout-page.md

 ---
 title: "5.
 Creating the Checkout Page"
-metaTitle: "WooGraphQL + Apollo + React checkout page tutorial"
+metaTitle: "CRA WooGraphQL checkout page tutorial | WooGraphQL Docs | AxisTaylor"
 metaDescription: "A tutorial on implementing a checkout page in with WooGraphQL + Apollo + React."
 ---